 The second half of a cryptocurrency is the network, which is a bunch of devices (“nodes”) all running the same protocol.
 The protocol is a predefined, agreed-upon way of generating, receiving, responding to, and sharing messages with other devices running the protocol.
-This tends to be the complicated part, because you have to design it in a way that makes it efficient at allowing valid transactions and also robust against all the ways a malicious person might try to sabotage it.
+This tends to be the complicated part, because you have to design it in a way that makes it sustainable at allowing valid transactions and also robust against all the ways a malicious person might try to sabotage it.
 Nodes store the public ledger (a database documenting all transaction ever made) and relay valid transactions to other nodes to reach consensus on what the current state of things is.
 Anyone can run a node and support the network if they have the computer and network resources to do it.

 First, remember: your private key is how you control your money.
 Don't share your private key with anyone unless you want them to be able control the money in an account.